dareneiri/dareneiri.github.com/_posts/2015-02-12-Asus-Chromebox-With-Full-Linux-Install.md

 3. Installing Plex Home Theater
     1. Add the plexappp repository by following [this documentation](https://launchpad.net/~plexapp/+archive/ubuntu/plexht).
 If it's confusing, you should do the following commands in Terminal:
         <pre>sudo add-apt-repository ppa:plexapp/plexht </pre>
-    2. Install cmake:
-        <pre>sudo apt-get install cmake </pre>
-    3. Update the respositories:
+    2. Update the respositories:
         <pre>sudo apt-get update</pre>
-    4. Install Plex Home Theater:
+    3. Install Plex Home Theater:
         <pre>sudo apt-get install plexhometheater</pre>
-    5. Now all you need to do is configure PHT to talk to your PMS.
-I did this by setting my server settings manually in Preferences.
+    4. Now all you need to do is configure PHT to talk to your PMS.
+I did this by configuring my server settings manually in Preferences.
 4. Configuring VNC - Remote Desktop
     1. Ubuntu comes with Desktop Sharing by default.
 This sets up a VNC server.
     2. Type "Desktop Sharing" in the dash (the launcher/finder)